existenz98/genesis-tactile/src/sensors/photometric/README.md

-# GelSight‑style image generator
+# Photometric stereo + Marker grid (e.g. GelSight) image generator

-Here is Blueprint of what the image should look like, and how we synthesize it.
+Here is Blueprint of what the image should look like, and how synthesize is implemented.

-## 1) What the GelSight image looks like
+## 1) What the Photometric stereo + Marker grid image looks like

 - **Neutral gray at rest**
   With the gel surface flat (normal ≈ +z), the three oblique RGB lights contribute equally → the camera sees a near-uniform mid-gray field.

 - **Color encodes local surface normal**
   Under indentation, each pixel’s color shifts toward the light whose direction it faces.